ruby-amqp/rubymarchhare.info/articles/extensions.md

 conn.close
 ```

-In the example above, the `HotBunnies::Channel#wait_for_confirms` method blocks (waits) until all of the published messages are confirmed by the RabbitMQ broker. **Note** that a message may be nacked by the broker if, for some reason, it cannot take responsibility for the message.
+In the example above, the `MarchHare::Channel#wait_for_confirms` method blocks (waits) until all of the published messages are confirmed by the RabbitMQ broker. **Note** that a message may be nacked by the broker if, for some reason, it cannot take responsibility for the message.
 In that case, the `wait_for_confirms` method will return `false` and there is also a Ruby `Set` of nacked message IDs (`channel.nacked_set`) that can be inspected and dealt with as required.

 ### Learn More